-At the Weill Cornell Medicine Fibroid and Adenomyosis Program, patients benefit from doctors who listen to their concerns, understand their symptoms, and develop a personalized plan to improve their quality of life.
+At the Weill Cornell Medicine Fibroid and Adenomyosis Center, patients benefit from doctors who listen to their concerns, understand their symptoms, and develop a personalized plan to improve their quality of life.

 Our team of physicians includes gynecologists, who specialize in minimally invasive gynecologic surgery, and interventional radiologists.
 Together, they offer our patients a wide range of leading treatment options — from medical therapies to surgical treatments.